And Friends (1983)

 La Vaisseau Blanc (1983)

 Oscilador (2017) (S)

 Krautrock formation from Córdoba.
 Heavy early Kraftwerk (circa Autobahn) / Neu! vibes on their album Oscilador.
 Motorik, guitars and synths galore.

 Babylon (2016) (EP)

 Swedish duo of Jesper Jarold and Johan Melin that is usually classified as a "balearic beat" formation, although in reality they seem to have a background in Prog music.
 You can hear those influences on Babylon that combines relaxed rhythms with synth arpeggios bringing to mind classic Berlin School and hypnotic, Manuel Goettsching-like guitar melodies.
 This is nice stuff.
+The eponymous album from 2017 continues in the same vein.
 At the moment I don't know anything about their previous releases.